spacesedan/joseduarte.io/README.md

 # joseduarte.io

-This is my second version of my Web Development portfolio.
-I have a major inspiration for the design of my portfolio, [Transmit 5](https://panic.com/transmit/).
+This is the second version of my Web Development portfolio.
+The major inspiration for the design of my portfolio is [Transmit 5](https://panic.com/transmit/).
 I really liked their spinning truck and I decided to create a model of my laptop and use it in a similar manner.

 I used Next.js to build this website, over React because I didn't want to have to create a seperate backend in order to use SendGrid.